kaznowski/SteamConsoleUploader/README.md

 # Use cases

-run console passing a file with content:
+run console passing a file  path with this content:

 ```
 system.umake.steam.buildscript=<VDF Steam Script Path>